tanzu-end-to-end/tap-workshop/workshop/content/exercises/09-Ongoing-Compliance.md

 We've seen an application progress through the supply chain, but the supply chain hasn't stopped working!
-Let's take a closer look at why Tanzu Application Platform's Supply Chain Choreographer gives Alana the operator ongoing peace of mind.
+Let's take a closer look at why Tanzu Application Platform's Supply Chain Choreographer gives Alana, the operator, ongoing peace of mind.

-Each stage of the supply chain is running an ongoing reconciliation process ensuring that the governance process it is responsible for (e.g. container build, security scan, convention definition) remains compliant, and takes corrective action when necessary.
+Each stage of the supply chain is running an ongoing reconciliation, ensuring that the governance process it is responsible for (e.g. container build, security scan, convention definition) remains compliant, and takes corrective action when necessary.
 This is the difference between our **Choreography** approach, and the **Orchestration** approach used by traditional pipelines.

 Let's look at an example.
 Click on the **Image Scanner** box in our supply chain.
 At the bottom of the screen, you will see Stage Detail Information.